abinit/abinit/doc/tutorial/spin.md

 The DOS data can be found in the files *tspin_1o_DS1_DOS* and *tspin_1o_DS2_DOS* for the non-magnetic and the magnetic cases respectively, which can be used with a plotting software.
 Traditionally, in order to enhance visibility, the DOS of minority spin electrons is done using negative values.
-If we compare the DOS of the magnetized system
+If we compare the DOS of the magnetized system:

 ![](spin_assets/bccfe_mag_dos2.jpg)

-and the non-magnetized system
+and the non-magnetized system:

 ![](spin_assets/bccfe_nonmag_dos2.jpg)